d12frosted/elpa-mirror/melpa/sticky-shell-readme.txt

 To enable the mode, run `sticky-shell-mode' in any shell buffer.

-The mode can be set globally (for all shell buffers) with `sticky-shell-global-mode'.
+To enable the mode globally (for all shell buffers) run `sticky-shell-global-mode'.

 Because headers have to fit within one line, sometimes the final part of the prompt is not visible.
 To ensure that the prompt's beginning and end are always both visible, you can use `sticky-shell-shorten-header-mode'.

-If you'd like the shorten-header mode to be enabled by default, you should add `sticky-shell-shorten-header-set-mode' to `sticky-shell-mode-hook'
+If you'd like this shorten-header mode to be enabled by default, you should add `sticky-shell-shorten-header-set-mode' to `sticky-shell-mode-hook'